tingwl0122/tingwl0122.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Ting-Wei Li (李廷威), a first-year Ph.D. student at the [Department of Computer Science @ University of Illinois Urbana-Champaign](https://cs.illinois.edu/).
+I'm Ting-Wei Li, a first-year Ph.D. student at the [Department of Computer Science @ University of Illinois Urbana-Champaign](https://cs.illinois.edu/).
 My supervisor is Prof. [Hanghang Tong](http://tonghanghang.org/).

 My research interest lies in **graph machine learning**, **trustworthy machine learning** and any intersection of the above two areas.
 For applications, I am particually interested in social network analysis and interactions between LLMs and Knowledge Graphs.